friendly-bits/geoblocker-bash/README.md

 1) Changes applied to iptables are made persistent via cron jobs: a periodic job running at a daily schedule (which you can optionally change when running the install script), and a job that runs at system reboot (after 30 seconds delay).

 2) You can specify a custom schedule for the periodic cron job by passing an argument to the install script.
-Run it with the '-h' switch for more info.
+Run it with the '-h' option for more info.

 3) **Note** that cron jobs **will be run as root**.

-4) To test before deployment, you can run the install script with the "-p" option switch to apply all actions except actually blocking incoming connections (will NOT set INPUT chain policy to DROP).
+4) To test before deployment, you can run the install script with the "-p" option to apply all actions except actually blocking incoming connections (will NOT set INPUT chain policy to DROP).
 This way, you can make sure no errors are encountered, and check resulting iptables config before commiting to actual blocking.
-To enable blocking later, install again without the "-p" switch (or manually change iptables policies).
+To enable blocking later, install again without the "-p" option (or manually change iptables policies).

-5) To test before deployment, you can run the install script with the "-n" switch to skip creating cron jobs.
+5) To test before deployment, you can run the install script with the "-n" option to skip creating cron jobs.
 This way, a simple server restart will undo all changes made to the firewall.
-To enable persistence later, install again without the "-n" switch.
+To enable persistence later, install again without the "-n" option.

 6) The run, fetch and apply scripts write to syslog in case an error occurs.
 The run script also writes to syslog upon success.
 To verify that cron jobs ran successfully, on Debian and derivatives run 'sudo cat /var/log/syslog | grep geoblocker_bash'